Does Unemployment Risk Affect Business Cycle Dynamics? (NEW DRAFT: September 2021)

-In this paper, I show that the decline in household consumption during unemployment spells depends on both liquid and illiquid asset positions.
-I also provide evidence that unemployment spells predict the withdrawal of illiquid assets, particularly when households have few liquid assets.
+In this paper, I show that the decline in household consumption during unemployment spells depends on both liquid and illiquid asset holdings.
+I also provide evidence that unemployment predicts illiquid asset withdrawal, particularly when households have few liquid assets.
 Motivated by these findings, I embed endogenous unemployment risk in a two-asset heterogeneous-agent New Keynesian model.
-The model is consistent with the above evidence and provides a new propagation mechanism for aggregate shocks due to a flight-to-liquidity that occurs when unemployment risk rises.
-This mechanism has the potential to amplify aggregate shocks by around 25%.
-The model also implies that unemployment insurance plays an important role as an automatic stabilizer, particularly when monetary policy is constrained.
-In contrast, one-asset models, which do not have this mechanism, display no amplification from unemployment risk.
+The model is consistent with the evidence and suggests that aggregate shocks are amplified by a flight-to-liquidity that occurs when unemployment risk rises.
+This mechanism implies that unemployment insurance plays an important role as an automatic stabilizer, particularly when monetary policy is constrained.

-The responsiveness of job creation to shocks is pro-cyclical, while the responsiveness of job destruction is counter-cyclical.
-I show that this time-varying responsiveness can be explained by a heterogeneous-firm model in which hiring costs lead to lumpy employment adjustment.
-The model predicts that policies that target the job creation margin, such as hiring subsidies, are significantly less effective at stimulating employment in recessions.
-Policies that target the job destruction margin, such as firing taxes, are particularly effective in supporting employment at such times.
+The responsiveness of job creation to shocks is procyclical, while the responsiveness of job destruction is countercyclical.
+This new finding can be explained by a heterogeneous-firm model in which hiring costs lead to lumpy employment adjustment.
+The model predicts that policies that aim to stimulate employment by targeting the job creation margin, such as hiring subsidies, are significantly less effective in recessions: These are times when few firms are near their hiring threshold and many firms are near their firing threshold.
+Policies that target the job destruction margin, such as employment protection subsidies, are particularly effective at such times.

 Work in Progress

 The Effect of Social Security Reform on Labor Supply Elasticities (with Victoria Gregory, Lars Ljungqvist, and Thomas Sargent)